Frequently Asked Questions

-All electrical components needed to make the lift work are included with the lift.
+All electrical components needed to make the lift function are included with the lift.
 The standard controls are self-maintained contact controls.
 Constant pressure or dead-man controls are also available.

 12. WHAT IS THE LEAD TIME FOR A LIFT?

-Approval drawings are prepared and sent out within 2 weeks after the receipt of an order.
-The lift is shipped 6 to10 weeks after a signed approval drawing is returned to Pflow.
+Approval drawings are prepared and sent out within two weeks after the receipt of an order.
+The lift is shipped six to ten weeks after a signed approval drawing is returned to PFlow.

 13. HOW IS THE LIFT SHIPPED?